-All students may elect courses in BCIT Department every year.
-Students have the option of choosing electives, which are part of the BCIT Certificate Programs, or choosing electives that are of personal interest and provide a foundation for college studies.
+All students may elect courses in the BCIT Department every year.
+Students have the option of choosing electives, which are part of the BCIT Certificate Programs, or choosing electives that are of personal interest.
 Whatever the reason, BCIT subjects are relevant to the present and future lives of every student and prepare today's students for the competitive world of tomorrow.